vesellov/bitdust.docs.old/api.md

 Execute a fire/hire process of one supplier, another random node will replace this supplier.
-As soon as new supplier will be found and connected, rebuilding of all uploaded data will be started and the new node will start getting a reconstructed fragments.
+As soon as new supplier is found and connected, rebuilding of all uploaded data will be started and the new node will start getting a reconstructed fragments.